james-lane/cinch-tech-grad-task/README.md

 Time to get into the code.
 Our ideas are solid and we have a plan that the business have agreed to.
 Let's get into the code and make it a reality.

 Tools of choice: Browser, VS Code, Github

+### Deployment

+The project will automatically deploy to [Vercel](https://cinch-tech-grad-task.vercel.app/) when changes are pushed to main.